in28minutes/java-cheat-sheet/README.md

 }
 ```
 ### Encapsulation
-- Encapsulation is Òhiding the implementation of a Class behind a well defined interfaceÓ.
+- Encapsulation is hiding the implementation of a Class behind a well defined interfaceÓ.
 Encapsulation helps us to change implementation of a class without breaking other code.

 #### Encapsulation Approach 1
 In this approach we create a public variable score.
 The main method directly accesses the score variable, updates it.